How to translate your React app with react-i18next

 which returns the translation function t()

-to organize your messages.
+to better organize

-to specify a single context, or useTranslation(['main','common'])
+to specify a single

-if you want
+if you need to access

-to use translations from multiple contexts.
+translations from multiple namespaces.

 import {useTranslation} from "react-i18next";